 Getting to Kenya

-We are thrilled that Kenya opened its doors to international travellers on the 1st August and we can’t wait to share our magical corner of the world with you all, once again.
+We are thrilled that Kenya opened its doors to international travellers on the 1st of August 2020 and we can’t wait to share our magical corner of the world with you all.

 Kenya has been awarded the World Travel and Tourism Council (WTTC) ‘Safe Travel Stamp’ in recognition of the standardised global health and hygiene protocols that the government and private sectors have put in place.